mui/mui-x/docs/data/introduction/licensing/licensing.md

 :::warning
 Licenses purchased after **May 13, 2022** are only compatible with MUI X `v5.11.0` or later.

-Please update your packages if you are using an earlier version.
+Please update your package if you're using an earlier version.

-If this is not a viable solution for your use case, please contact sales@mui.com.
+If this isn't possible, please contact sales@mui.com to request a compatible license key.
 :::

 ### How to install the key